Eggnog Macarons, Ancho Chili Macarons & Yellow Chartreuse Macarons: Our Holiday Gift to You

 Every holiday season, last minute, I decide we I need to bake goodies to give away to friends, family and business colleagues.
-Every holiday season, Laudalino aka …Lenny, looses me to the affair of the kitchen.
+Every holiday season, Laudalino aka …Lenny, loses me to the affair of the kitchen.
 Now, we cannot be baking for everyone we know, so we always condense our list and a few lucky people (different ones every year) get a goodie box in the mail.
 This year we decided to make Dorie Greenspan’s Sugar Topped Molasses cookies, which I added edible gold to the rolling sugar, to give them an extra twinkle.
 As well, since I am in the process of perfecting the macaron, I decided it would be nice to give these away, after all, if we keep eating the mistakes we will be as big as Santa’s sleigh.
-The problem with deciding to send macarons out, is deciding which flavor to send out.
+The problem with deciding to send macarons out is deciding which flavor to send out.
 I know, I should go with one, not more than two; this year, we I picked three!
-It was a hard decision as every time I came up with a new flavor, another one popped into my head, before I knew it the list was too long and Lenny thought I was crazy.
+It was a hard decision as every time I came up with a new flavor, another one popped into my head before I knew it the list was too long and Lenny thought I was crazy.
 So, we made some butter-creams and picked the best ones, minus the chocolate, one can never go wrong with spicy chocolate.

 We hope you enjoy this virtual gift, we send to you!

-Recipe: Eggnog Macarons
+Eggnog Macarons

 8 ounces whole raw almonds